emersonrp/fallout.bas/README.md

 An implementation of the terminal hacking / password guessing game from the [Fallout](https://fallout.bethesda.net/en/games) series of games, written in LS-DOS/TRSDOS 6 BASIC to run on an actual or emulated TRS-80 Model 4/4P.

+It most closely resembles the minigame in Fallout 4, by design.
+The conceit is that the TRS-80 is a "Terminal Hacking Trainer" that allows the player to practice terminal hacking at selectable difficulties.

 It is intended to run either under LS-DOS/TRSDOS 6 interpreted BASIC or via [Misosys' EnhComp BASIC compiler](https://www.tim-mann.org/misosys.html#down).
 It only will work on a Model 4/4P, as it requires 80x24 video mode.

 ### Why?